Missouri Regional Seminar on Early American History

 Past MRSEAH Presenters

-We have held 28 MRSEAH meetings since its inaugural event in 2014, building a reputation as one of the most constructive and convivial such history seminars in the country.
-Works-in-progress that have been presented at the MRSEAH have subsequently appeared as chapters in a number of prominent books, and as articles in many journals, including in The William and Mary Quarterly, Slavery and Abolition, Modern Intellectual History, and The Journal of the Early Republic.
+Since its inaugural event in 2014 the MRSEAH has built a reputation as one of the most constructive and convivial such history seminars in the country.
+Works-in-progress that have been presented at the seminar have subsequently appeared as chapters in a number of prominent books, and as articles in many journals, including in The William and Mary Quarterly, Slavery and Abolition, Modern Intellectual History, and The Journal of the Early Republic.
 See below for a full roster of past MRSEAH presenters and papers (since 2015).